BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/information/fellowship.md

 ## BMVA Distinguished Fellowship

-The BMVA Distinguished Fellowship is awarded to one person each year in recognition of his or her services to the British machine vision community.
-The awardees are distinguished researchers, based in the UK, who have contributed significantly to the field of research and the reputation of the British machine vision community, both nationally and internationally.
+The BMVA Distinguished Fellowship is awarded to one person each year in recognition of their services to the British machine vision community.
+The awardees are distinguished researchers, normally based in the UK, who have contributed significantly to research in the field and service to the British machine vision community, both nationally and internationally.

 ### Distinguished Fellows